 25. Planting Requirements

-All trees planted as part of the approved landscape plan pursuant to the Landscape Plan condition of this consent are to be minimum 75 litre pot size.
-All shrubs planted as part of the approved landscape plan are to be minimum 200mm pot size.
+All trees are to be planted as part of the approved landscape plan pursuant to condition 42 of this consent.
 Groundcovers are to be planted at 5/m2.

 For all planting on slab and planter boxes, the following minimum soil depths must be achieved: